bsteves/DataManagementClass/Week1.md

 You edit your data and scripts as needed and rerun the master script.
 Yes, you spent a bit more time setting things up initially but now rerunning analyses is trivial.

+**CRAN Task View on Reproducible Research**
-For an overview of R packages for Reproducible Research see the following CRAN R task view..
+For an overview of R packages for Reproducible Research see the following..

 [CRAN Task View: Reproducible Research] (http://cran.r-project.org/web/views/ReproducibleResearch.html)